-Join Chad Perkins for an in-depth discussion in this video Adjusting other particle settings, part of Up and Running with Trapcode Form.
+Join Chad Perkins for an in-depth discussion in this video Adjusting other particle settings, part of Learning Trapcode Form (2013).

 In the last tutorial, we made this cool day for night project.
 And we made these stars in form just by changing the particle type.
 What we're going to do here is add some fog.
 And actually, we're going to add, do this in a separate comp.
 Because it's going to, it's going to slow things down.
 But we're going to tweak some of the other particle settings to in order to achieve this effect.
 Go over to the other particle settings, start composition.
 And apply the form effect to the form solid.
 And I, intentionally made this comp extremely sparse and bare bones.